-The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden, and Honorin Hamard.
+The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden and Honorin Hamard.

 Dav has a wealth of experience in competition flying, XC, XAlps and paraglider design.
 Luc, a dedicated XC and competition addict has a background in naval architecture.
-Fred, our resident geek is a mathematian, mechanical engineer and vol Biv specialist.
+Fred, our resident geek is a mathematian, mechanical engineer and vol biv specialist.
 Russ is a competition pilot and test pilot with 1000s of hours testing experience.
-Honorin has been flying since he was 13, he is a naturally talented pilot that has already become world champion.
+Honorin has been flying since he was 13 years old, a naturally talented pilot with multiple world records and a world championship tiltle to his name already.
 Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design and testing process.